Free no-obligation site survey · Nationwide coverage Contact Us

 Where asbestos cement roofing sits across the county

 Encapsulation is not painting over a problem.
-The roof is surveyed sheet by sheet, cleaned under controlled conditions, repaired where fixings and rooflights have failed, and sealed with a coating system made for asbestos cement.
-The cured surface binds the sheet, locks fibres in, restores water-shedding and adds years of service life — usually at a fraction of the cost of stripping, hazardous-waste disposal and full replacement, and without emptying the building.
+We survey the roof sheet by sheet, clean it under controlled conditions, repair where fixings and rooflights have failed, and then seal it with a coating system made for asbestos cement.
+The cured surface binds the sheet, locks fibres in, restores water-shedding and adds years of service life.
+This usually costs a fraction of stripping, hazardous-waste disposal and full replacement, and you won’t need to empty the building.
 Where the substrate allows, it is the responsible route.
 Where it does not, it is not, and we will tell you which.

-Asbestos Roof Encapsulation Oxfordshire on a Oxfordshire building
+Asbestos Roof Encapsulation & Coating Oxfordshire on a Oxfordshire building

 Why we survey first: no two roofs in Oxfordshire are the same.
-A real surveyor inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.
+One of our surveyors inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.

 When we will tell you to remove instead

 There are roofs we will not coat, and you should hear that before a survey rather than after a failure.
-Encapsulation is wrong where sheets are extensively cracked or holed, where the cement has gone soft and friable through decades of saturation, or where storm damage and structural movement have broken the roof’s integrity.
+Encapsulation is the wrong call where sheets are extensively cracked or holed, where decades of saturation have left the cement soft and friable, or where storm damage and structural movement have broken the roof’s integrity.
 It is also strictly limited to asbestos cement.
 If a survey finds insulation board, lagging or sprayed coating, that is licensable material and must be removed by an HSE-licensed contractor.
 Where removal is right for your building, we say so in writing and step aside.

 Survey-led across Oxfordshire